mru00/crane_gps_watch/README.md

 TODO:
 -----

-* Auto-scan for serial port
+* Auto-scan for serial port (WIP)
 * Implement filters (e.g. correct altitude data from online sources)
+* find proper name for the project
+* get more details about the watch itself (manufacturer, architecture)